echoedinvoker/nodejs-jonas/2-introduction-to-nodejs-and-npm/12-routing/memo.md

 - Determining what **action** should be performed if the **URL** is what, this is what **router** is all about.
   - The router can be made directly using a simple if else statement.
+  - In practice, routers can become very complex, in which case we use a tool like Express.

 ## **URL handled by Router**